 The OECD conducts wide-ranging outreach activities to non-member countries and to business and civil society, in particular through its series of workshops and "Global Forum" events held around the world each year.
-In 2008, the OECD completed comprehensive reviews of the economies of Indonesia and South Africa, both non-member countries that participate as observers in various OECD committees.
 Non-members may participate as observers of committees when members believe that participation will be mutually beneficial.
 The OECD carries out a number of regional and bilateral cooperation programs.
-The China program, for instance, supports China's efforts to establish a market economy and improve public governance.

 The Trade Committee hosts a meeting of OECD member country trade ministers annually in the spring.
 The U.S. Trade Representative heads the U.S. delegation.
 Ministers from a number of key non-members also participate.

 The United States has a longstanding interest in trade issues studied by the OECD.
 On trade and trade policy, the OECD engages in meaningful research and provides a forum in which OECD Members can discuss complex and sometimes difficult issues.
 The OECD is also active in studying the balance between domestic objectives and international trade.